Facebook: Holly Ingraham Editorial

 What do you expect from writers during the #RevPit revision process, including communication?

 I expect my author to be ready to WORK and be open to constructive criticism and feedback.
 I need them to be open to discussing expectations, their process, and any concerns right off the bat, and then continue an open dialogue as we work together to get their book and query letter into tip top shape.
 Meeting deadlines is key.

 What hobbies do you have outside of writing and editing?

-I’m currently obsessed with making and canning all different kinds of jams and chutneys, exploring my green(ish) thumb with gardening and my growing indoor plant collection, crocheting enough blankets to keep all my friends and family warm, working on improving my 5k time, and being mom to the sweetest, sassiest 4 year old twins I’ve ever met.
+I’m currently obsessed with expanding my culinary skills, finding the best one-pot meals, still making and canning all different kinds of jams and chutneys, exploring my green(ish) thumb with gardening and my growing indoor plant collection, slowly renovating our little piece of suburbia, working on improving my 5k time, and being mom to the sweetest, sassiest 5 year old twins I’ve ever met.

 What is your favorite book to reread, and why?

 THE PERKS OF BEING A WALLFLOWER by Stephen Chbosky was a life-changing read for me in high school.
 I’ve found myself picking it back up over the years as I have grown and evolved, and I am transported back to my fourteen-year-old self and all the emotions and experiences of that time.
 The emotional impact is still so strong and powerful.
 Everyone needs to feel seen at some point.
 “And in that moment, I swear we were infinite.”